Something Happens Here

 Other Voices in the UMC Speak

-Rev. Lovett Weems, Jr., author and distinguished professor of church leadership at Wesley Theological Seminary, wrote:
+Rev. Dr. Lovett Weems, Jr., author and distinguished professor of church leadership at Wesley Theological Seminary, wrote:

 This is a fine book by an incisive thinker and skilled practitioner.
 Every page is a tutorial on Wesleyan theology.
 West captures the power of the Eucharist for Wesleyans, and its implications for the most contemporary challenges the church and world face today.

-Rev. Steve Harper, author and former seminary professor at Asbury Seminary and blogger at Oboedire, wrote:
+Rev. Dr. Steve Harper, author and former seminary professor at Asbury Seminary and blogger at Oboedire, wrote:

 For some time, I have believed that the increase of divisiveness in The United Methodist Church (and the larger Christian community) is, in part, due to a decrease in our theology and practice of Holy Comnunion.
 When we stop coming to the Table together, we open the door to separatism that can too easily turn toxic.